Contrasting Aphria (APHA) & Its Competitors

-Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
-We will compare Aphria to related businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.
+Aphria (NYSE: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
+We will compare Aphria to related companies based on the strength of its analyst recommendations, dividends, institutional ownership, valuation, risk, profitability and earnings.

 Valuation and Earnings

-This table compares Aphria and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Aphria and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue